ertunahan/CENG201_HW_Assignments/README.md

 2. Open "src" folder in IntelliJ or Eclipse
 3. Run Main.java
 ### NOTE:
-On 25.12.2025, during my presentation on Microsoft Teams, I mentioned and demonstrated that I used the PriortyTreatmentQueue.java class, a technique I developed myself, to separate priority patients and normal patients using two different queues.
+On 25.12.2025, during my presentation on Microsoft Teams, I mentioned and demonstrated that I used the PriorityTreatmentQueue.java class, a technique I developed myself, to separate priority patients and normal patients using two different queues.
 However, you requested that I make changes.
-I have now removed the PriortyTreatmentQueue.java file and replaced it with a merge sorting algorithm.
+I have now removed the PriorityTreatmentQueue.java file and replaced it with a merge sorting algorithm.
 The latest version of my code is available here.